 Answers To Frequently Asked Estate Planning Questions

 You likely have many questions concerning estate planning.
 The following are some of the frequently asked questions attorney James S. Nowak encounters.
-Keep in mind that everyone’s situation is unique, and nothing can replace the advice that you receive in a one-on-one meeting with a lawyer.
+Remember, everyone’s situation is different, and nothing can cover the detailed advice that you receive from meeting personally with a lawyer.
 To schedule an initial consultation at the law office of James S. Nowak, call 419-726-2605.

 What information should a will contain?
 A will can be as detailed as you would like to make it.
 At a minimum, a will should name your beneficiaries, provide any care instructions for minor children and/or dependents, and name a personal representative who will manage and distribute your estate after your death.